psx95/learning-go/concurrency/concurrency-patterns.md

 }
 // ORIGINAL SAMPLE

-// The above code sample can be re-written to encapsulate the worker function logic in another syncronous function
+// The above code sample can be re-written to encapsulate the worker function logic in another synchronous function
 // which is also responsible for creating and returning the output channels which can then be used by the consumers. var inCh = make(chan string)

-// This function is meant to be called syncronously func worker(inCh <-chan string) (outCh chan<- int, errCh<- error) {
+// This function is meant to be called synchronously func worker(inCh <-chan string) (outCh chan<- int, errCh<- error) {
     // This function makes sure that the output channels are always valid outCh := make(chan int)
     errCh := make(chan error)

-    // the core logic of the asyncronous work is written in an encapsulated go routine go func() {
+    // the core logic of the asynchronous work is written in an encapsulated go routine go func() {
         for msg := range inCh {
             i, err := strconv.Atoi(msg)